learning-zone/python-basics/README.md

      os.remove('try.py')

 When we go and check our Desktop, the file is gone.
-Let's go make it again so we can delete it again using unlink().
+Let\'s go make it again so we can delete it again using unlink().

      os.unlink('try.py')